gardener/machine-controller-manager/docs/documents/apis.md

 Absolute number is calculated from percentage by rounding down.
 This can not be 0 if MaxSurge is 0.
-Example: when this is set to 30%, the old machine set can be scaled down to 70% of desired machines immediately when the rolling update starts.
+Example: when this is set to 30%, the old machine set can be scaled down to 70% of desired machines immediately when the update starts.
 Once new machines are ready, old machine set can be scaled down further, followed by scaling up the new machine set, ensuring that the total number of machines available at all times during the update is at least 70% of desired machines.</p>